This post may contain affiliate links. Read my full disclosure policy.

 - Eat Prebiotics: Slowly-Digestible Starches -organic beans, legumes, sweet potatoes, organic whole grains.

-- Glyphosates (herbicides) often used on non-organic fruits and veggies, grains ( ie, flour), beans, and on seed oil crops (canola, soybean oil, corn oil, sunflower, safflower, etc.).
-Glyphosates are designed to kill bacteria and pests on plants, which do the same thing to our gut when ingested.
+- Glyphosates (herbicides) are often used on non-organic fruits and veggies, grains ( ie, flour), beans, and on seed oil crops (canola, soybean oil, corn oil, sunflower, safflower, etc.).
+Research shows that glyphosates cause gut dysbiosis when overly ingested.
 70% of our food in America is treated with glyphosate.